Guide to Storing Your Frozen Eggs

 Cons:

-• The initially listed price is typically higher than a third-party lab’s annual storage fee.
-Just because the list price is higher doesn't mean the actual price is higher.
-This cost can be negotiated down in several ways.
+• The list price is typically higher than a third-party lab’s annual storage fee, but this cost can be negotiated down in several ways.
 Ask the clinic to price-match a lower storage cost found somewhere else and/or inquire if the annual cost can be reduced by paying for multiple years of storage upfront.

 While most clinics offer storage of eggs onsite at the clinic facility itself, many women opt to move their frozen eggs offsite to a third-party storage provider for cheaper costs and longer storage.
-Companies like Reprotech, Fairfax Cryobank, or Ovation Fertility offer secure storage for biomaterials, with state of the art centers built to withstand natural disasters, monitor even the slightest temperature changes within the storage tanks, and have constant 24/7 video monitoring.
-These storage facilities are scattered around the country and can hold eggs indefinitely, considering that the US does not have any laws limiting the amount of time eggs can be frozen.
+Reprotech, Fairfax Cryobank, and Ovation Fertility offer secure storage for biomaterials and are commonly used facilities that partner with fertility centers across the US.

 Pros: